temesgen5335/Building_Audio_transcription_app/README.md

-# Building an Audio Transcription APP using Whisper API from Openai
+# Building an Audio Transcription APP
+Using Whisper API from Openai and Streamlit

 ## Installation